The Urasenke Legacy

-Rikyu, the man who perfected the style of chanoyu based on the wabi aesthetic and elevated chanoyu into a Way -- the Way of Tea, or Chado -- was born in Sakai, located in present-day Osaka Prefecture.
-His father was a warehouse owner (nayashu) named Tanaka Yohe'e, and Rikyu's childhood name was Yoshiro.
+Rikyu, the man who perfected the style of chanoyu based on the wabi aesthetic and elevated chanoyu into a 'way' — the way of tea, or chado — was born in Sakai, located in present-day Osaka Prefecture.
+His father was a warehouse owner named Tanaka Yohe'e, and Rikyu's childhood name was Yoshiro.

-Soeki rose to the position of tea master for the hegemon ODA Nobunaga, and, after Nobunaga's death, entered the service of his successor, TOYOTOMI Hideyoshi.
+Soeki rose to the position of chanoyu expert for the hegemon ODA Nobunaga, and, after Nobunaga's death, entered the service of Nobunaga's successor, TOYOTOMI Hideyoshi.
 In 1585, Soeki assisted Hideyoshi at a tea gathering for Emperor Ogimachi held at the Imperial Palace.
-On that occasion, the emperor bestowed upon him the Buddhist lay name Rikyu Koji.
+On that occasion, the emperor bestowed upon him the Buddhist lay name and title, Rikyu Koji.

-It was during his late years that Rikyu brought chanoyu to its perfection, transforming it into a profound Way or approach to life.
-He began to use very tiny, rustic tearooms, such as the two-tatami tearoom named Taian, which can be seen today at Myokian temple in Yamazaki, a suburb of Kyoto city.
-His wabi philosophy and creativity found expression in his development and use of Raku teabowls, his creation of flower containers, teascoops, and lid rests made of bamboo, and his use of ordinary objects from everyday life, which he adapted and used in new ways for tea.
+It was during his late years that Rikyu brought chanoyu to its perfection, transforming it into a profound 'way' or approach to life.
+He began to use very tiny, rustic tea rooms, such as the two-tatami tea room named Taian, which can be seen today at Myokian temple in Yamazaki, a suburb of Kyoto city.
+His wabi philosophy and creativity found expression in his development and use of Raku tea bowls, his creation of flower containers, teascoops, and lid rests made of bamboo, and his use of ordinary objects from everyday life, which he adapted and used in new ways for chado.

 Although Rikyu had been one of Hideyoshi's closest confidants, because of crucial differences of opinion and other reasons which remain uncertain, Hideyoshi ordered him to commit ritual suicide.
 Rikyu carried out this order on the 28th day of the 2nd month, 1591, at his Jurakudai residence in Kyoto.
 He was seventy years old, as determined from his farewell gatha and poem which begins as follows: "A life of seventy years, strength spent to the very last...."